JSPOON3R/JSPOON3R.github.io/guide/content/subsection7-1.md

 <i class="red">If the Cookie is not httpOnly:</i>

 All cookies that are not httpOnly should be copied over javascript when the Surfly Session begins.
-It is possible that you do not have **cookie_transfer_enabled** checked in your configurations.
+It is possible that you do not have **cookie&nbsp;_transfer&nbsp;_enabled** checked in your configurations.
 Navigate to <i>Settings > Options > Session Functionality</i> and ensure the checkbox is ticked.
 If there are still issues after this, please reach out.

 <i class="red">If the Cookie is httpOnly:</i>